-The Hong Kong audit process is as follows:
+Hong Kong audit process passes along different stakeholders as follows:

 The content and depth of the audit documents depend on the identified risks of material misstatement, the judgment required in performing the audit, and the significance of the audit evidence obtained by the auditor.